My Career: Barrister Sara Phelan

 Modelling

 As a menopausal woman, I searched high up and low down but I could not see myself in any of the fiction I was reading.
-I couldn’t see any menopausal woman.
+I couldn’t see any menopausal women.
 Where were we?

 There were young women, bursting with vitality and oestrogen in great clothes, riddled with goals.
 There were old women, lots of them mellow with memory or sodden with sentimentality or brittle with bitterness.

-And yes, there were middle aged women but none of them were beleaguered with menopause.
+And yes, there were middle-aged women but none of them were beleaguered with menopause.
 Or if they were, they never said.

 That’s when Agatha Doyle flung herself through my kitchen door, nearly taking the thing off its hinges.
 I was making tea, rooting through the cupboard for something sweet no doubt, when all of a sudden, there she was, standing in front of me with her arms folded and her hair all over the place and her face rigid with impatience.
 ‘Well?’ she snapped at me. ’What the f*ck are you waiting for?

 It seemed I had been waiting for Agatha Doyle.
-I made my tea, found a lone Raspberry Cream, repaired to my office in my attic and started writing Queen Bee with the kind of vim and vigour Agatha insisted on from the get-go and throughout the process.
+I made my tea, found a lone Raspberry Cream, retreated to my office in my attic and started writing Queen Bee with the kind of vim and vigour Agatha insisted on from the get-go and throughout the process.

 Flow